zaicodes/CushionHaven/README.md

 - Products Page: Displays product images, names, prices, tags, and star ratings.
 Superusers have the option to update or delete products.
 It includes a sorting function and shows the number of items on the page.

 - Product Detail Page: Provides detailed information about a selected item, including an image, title, price, description, tags, and quantity selector.
 Users can add items to their bag and receive a success toast notification.
+This page also includes comment box where users can leave a comment under the product.

 - Bag Page: Lists all items in the user's bag with images, names, SKUs, prices, quantities, and subtotals.
 Users can adjust quantities or delete items.
 It displays bag totals and offers a secure checkout option.

 - Checkout Page: Divided into delivery and order summary sections.
 Users can enter delivery information, with pre-populated details for registered users.
 It includes payment information and buttons for adjusting the bag or completing the order.
+Additionally, it containts address book where the user's different addresses will be saved.
+This is editable and can be deleted too.

 - Checkout Success Page: Displays a summary of the order and notifies users of a confirmation email.
 It also includes a button to view latest deals and shows a success toast.